matthewtridoan/cs61a-hog/README.md

 - **Example 2**: A player with 63 points rolls 5 dice and earns 1 point from their turn.
 Their new score would be 64 (Sow Sad 😢), which has 7 factors: 1, 2, 4, 8, 16, 32, and 64.
 Since 64 is not sus, the score of the player is unchanged.
 - **Example 3**: A player has 49 points and rolls 5 dice that total 18 points.
 Their new score would be 67, which is prime and has 2 factors: 1 and 67.
 Since 67 is not sus, the score of the player is unchanged.

-More details about the rules can be found in the [CS61A Hog Project description](https://cs61a.org/projects/hog/).

 ## Contributing
 Contributions are welcome!
 If you'd like to make changes or improvements, feel free to fork the repository, make your changes, and submit a pull request.